-The WATCHMAN Left Atrial Appendage Closure Device is a first-of-its-kind, proven alternative to commonly-used blood thinner warfarin to prevent stoke in patients with atrial fibrillation or an abnormal heart beat.
+The WATCHMAN procedure and left atrial appendage closure device is a first-of-its-kind, proven alternative to commonly-used blood thinner warfarin to prevent stoke in patients with atrial fibrillation or an

-The WATCHMAN device is about the size of a quarter and shaped like a parachute.
-It is implanted into the heart to close off the left atrial appendage (LAA), a blind pouch of heart tissue where blood clots can form and then break off and travel in the blood stream to the brain and cause strokes.
+The WATCHMAN implant device is about the size of a quarter and shaped like a parachute.
+It is implanted into the heart to close off the left atrial appendage (LAA), a blind pouch of heart tissue to prevent blood clots from forming and causing a stroke.

-The device is inserted into the heart through a catheter placed into a vein in the leg during a one-time, minimally invasive procedure in a cardiac catheterization lab.
-By closing off the LAA, patient’s risk of stroke is reduced and it may probably over time allow them to stop taking warfarin.
+The device is inserted into the heart through a catheter placed into a vein in the leg during a one-time, minimally invasive procedure.
+By closing off the LAA, patient’s risk of stroke is reduced and it may probably over time allow them to stop